florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-21-cloud-skills-challenge-devops-engineer.markdown

 - GitHub Action automated tasks on a repository and its content based on events.
 - An [Artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) is a job output besides logs that can be kept and stored.
-- Environment variables for workflows can be provided
+- Environment variables for workflows can be provided:
   - At the GitHub level in [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and [variable](https://docs.github.com/en/actions/learn-github-actions/variables) - by someone with permission -.
   - At the workflow and job level - defined by the developer -.
   - By GitHub directly.